 READING LIST

-Books are a great way to show children examples of important social and emotional learning skills.
-This page features a list of books that show each of the 14 social and emotional learning skills from the kindergarten report card in action.
+Books are a great way to show children examples of important social and emotional learning (SEL) skills.
+Below is a list of books that show the 14 SEL skills from the kindergarten report card in action.

-All of the books listed here are available for free from the Free Library of Philadelphia with a library card.
-To learn about how to get a free library card, please visit the Free Library of Philadelphia website.
+All of the books below are available for free from the Free Library of Philadelphia.
+To get a library card, please visit the Free Library of Philadelphia website.

 See the value of “Accepts Responsibility for Choices and Actions” in these books: